sjmulder/leftpad/README.md

 The CLI requires only the C standard library.
 The library has no dependencies.

-A Makefile is provided for Unix systems such as Linux, BSD, and MacOS.
+A Makefile is provided for Unix systems such as Linux, BSD, and macOS.
 To build, test, install, and uninstall:

     make